Tender Data Aggregation:

 • Missing values in specific fields: Monitoring fields like title, description, CPV code, release date, buyer, and tag to ensure the completeness of critical information.

-Our system includes an object model that supports both the standard OCDS 1.2 specification and various custom extensions.
-During the data collection process, validation ensures that fields conform to the required structure.
+Our system includes an object model that supports the standard OCDS 1.2 specification and various custom extensions.
+During data collection, validation ensures that fields conform to the required structure.
 Any fields that fail validation are omitted from the final OCDS JSON.
-Additionally, the system tracks missing values for critical fields, which is particularly important for clients who depend on accurate and complete data.
+Additionally, the system tracks missing values for critical fields, which is significant for clients who depend on accurate and complete data.

-To monitor such missing fields, we use Grafana and Sentry, enabling real-time tracking and visualization of data quality issues.
-Moreover, for client-specific business cases, certain fields are marked as essential.
+To monitor such missing fields, we use Grafana and Sentry, which enable real-time tracking and visualization of data quality issues.
+Moreover, certain fields are marked as essential for client-specific business cases.
 Additional statistics are maintained to identify records where these significant fields are missing, providing deeper insights and helping ensure compliance with client requirements.

 How We Ensure Data Quality

-One of the key strengths of our system is its unwavering focus on data completeness and quality.
-Our team of experienced scrapers and QA specialists brings deep domain expertise, ensuring accurate mapping of data from free text or custom website layouts into OCDS fields and extensions.
+One of our system’s key strengths is its unwavering focus on data completeness and quality.
+Our experienced scrapers and QA specialists bring deep domain expertise, ensuring accurate mapping of data from free text or custom website layouts into OCDS fields and extensions.

-By leveraging an object-oriented approach in our code, we effectively manage and monitor the complex structure of a release.
+By leveraging an object-oriented approach in our code, we effectively manage and monitor a release’s complex structure.
 This approach minimizes errors and incorrect mappings, ensuring reliable, high-quality outputs.

 For projects of this nature, we assign a dedicated support team that works full-time to oversee and optimize the data collection process.
 If this level of service is something you value, we can tailor our support to match your specific needs.
 Whether it’s about the speed at which issues are resolved or the urgency of problem fixes, the level of service depends on your required SLA.
 How fast do you need us to act?
 Let’s ensure our service aligns perfectly with your expectations.